What we do

 Stockport County’s very own “Help the Hatters” very kindly support our Community Foundation in so many ways.
 One such fabulous level of support is seen with their weekly help and involvement with our Wednesday morning Sport in Memories social wellbeing group where Help the Hatters volunteers Ray, Eddie, and Dot help with serving refreshments and help run the morning!

-If you would are interested in volunteering or would like further information about how to volunteer for the Community Foundation please contact our Foundation Manager, Dave Wardle on 0161 286 8888 (option 3) or email [email protected]
+If you would are interested in volunteering or would like further information about how to volunteer for the Community Foundation please contact the office on 07760 454583 or email [email protected]

 Follow us on Instagram